The Diagonal Fallacy

 A mathematician acts in the contrary manner: he declares that any formal statement exists insofar as it can be expressed by means of some formal language, and all the statements can be enumerated as soon as we have fixed the alphabet.
 The possible translation from one language into another is then reduced to mere substitution the original characters for new ones according to a definite rule, which does not deny the very possibility of enumeration.

 With all that, it is exactly science that it lacks.
 Science is always object bound, it studies something real and never asserts anything in general, but solely within its application area.
 If we start paying attention to the mode of producing and presenting scientific facts, we immediately switch to a different object area, that is, from one special science to another.
-We have no right to confuse the notions of different sciences, however similar their statement may sound; such a confusion would mean a banal logical fallacy called term substitution: the same word (symbol) names different notion within the same discourse.
+We have no right to confuse the notions of different sciences, however similar their statements may sound; such a confusion would mean a banal logical fallacy called term substitution: the same word (symbol) names different notions within the same discourse.

 In fact, this is the essence of the genial Gödel's idea, to encode all the statements (identified with their formulations) with integer numbers, along with the rules of derivation, so that any statement at all gets reduced to a statement about numbers.
 But numbers are just numbers, even in Africa; we can compare them in any way, including the diagonal technique.
-The nature of this logic could be illustrated by an example: let all the even numbers refer to the statements of edible things, and all odd numbers refer to statement of something non-edible; then we can shop for two non-edible things and have a good breakfast putting them together...
+The nature of this logic could be illustrated by an example: let all the even numbers refer to the statements of edible things, and all odd numbers refer to something non-edible; then we can shop for two non-edible things and have a good breakfast just putting them together...